NULP Logo Explore

 As India prepares for its next Census, should it revise its current methodology for defining and measuring urbanisation to better reflect the country’s changing socioeconomic realities and spatial growth patterns?

-Scheduled Pinned Locked Moved Unsolved Governance and Urban Management
+Scheduled Pinned Locked Moved Solved Governance and Urban Management

 • Oldest to Newest